keithbuhler/keithbuhler.github.io/_posts/2017-08-18-echo-chamber-problems-damore-solutions.md

 >- Taking guns from law-abiding citizens does not reduce crime, and
 >- Life on earth is not about to collapse due to man-made climate change

 Foster suggests that unless a substantive percentage of the professors in a given college hold one or more of these views, there no real intellectual diversity.
+And he is right.

-And he proudly proclaims that such diversity does in fact exist at his school, concluding with this re-assurance to incoming students:
+He proudly proclaims that real viewpoint diversity still exists at his own school, concluding with this re-assurance to incoming students:

 >Not all U of L personnel automatically conclude that you are ignorant, greedy, racist, sexist, or xenophobic, etc. if you voted for Donald Trump or hold certain religious beliefs.